actualbudget/docs/docs/experimental/simplefin-sync.md

 ### SimpleFIN Considerations

-1. Currently, the first sync pulls at most 90 days of data from each linked account.
-The amount of data SimpleFIN can get from each account may vary, so not all accounts may have 90 days of data that can be imported.
+1. Currently, the sync pulls at most 90 days of data from each linked account.
+The amount of data SimpleFIN can get from each account may vary, so not all accounts may have 90 days of historical transactions that can be imported.

-2. Subsequent syncs are based off of the last succesful sync, with a small lookback period.

-3. SimpleFIN's data updates one time / day, roughly every 24 hours, for each linked account.
+2. SimpleFIN's data updates one time / day, roughly every 24 hours, for each linked account.
 The time of day that each bank updates in SimpleFIN may vary, even from day to day (based on the bank and upstream provider, MX).